Dead Letter Queue

 Scope

-Dead letter detection applies to workqueue and broadcast events only.
+Dead letter detection applies to workqueue events and broadcast events only.
 It does not apply to:

 - RPC messages — RPC uses a request/reply pattern with its own timeout mechanism.
 Failed RPC handlers return error responses to the caller rather than entering a dead letter flow.